tumaer/SciML/_sources/lecture/rnn.md

 ### Sequence Translation

-In sequence translation we have a variable length sequence as an input and a variable length sequence as an output.
+In sequence translation, we have a variable length sequence as an input and a variable length sequence as an output.
 This can mathematically be expressed as

 $$
 f_{\theta}: \mathbb{R}^{TD} \rightarrow \mathbb{R}^{T'C}.